jstiven01/daily-food-intake-app/README.md

 Open the app in Mobile screen
 [Live Demo Link](https://fast-shelf-63763.herokuapp.com/)

-## Installation
+## Installation and Usage

-In this repository are the back-end and frontend which were created with the webpack=react flag that Rails offers.
+In this repository are the back-end and frontend which were created with the webpack=react flag that Rails offers

 1. Clone the project to your local directory